 Some of the best ski resorts in France lie on the north-facing slopes of the Alps, in the French Savoie, and even if they all offer pretty much great skiing and a wide range of winter activities, there is always something that makes them unique.

-If you are considering the French Alps for your ski holidays in France, this guide will help you.
-For this piece, we asked some travel bloggers and friends about their favorite ski resorts in French Alps for skiing, lodging, and winter activities.
+If you considering the French Alps for your ski holidays in France, this guide will help you.
+For this piece, we asked some travel bloggers and friends about their favorite French ski resorts in the Alps for skiing, lodging, and winter activities.

 GOOD TO KNOW

 Paradiski is a ski area in the Tarentaise Valley of France that offers uninterrupted skiing in between the areas of Les Arcs, Peisey-Vallandry, and La Plagne.
 In total over the three French ski resorts, there are 160 lifts and 425 km of pistes.

 Tignes – Val d’Isère, formerly known as Espace Killy, is the combined ski resort area of Val d’Isère and Tignes in the Tarentaise Valley.

 Les Trois Vallées, in the Tarentaise Valley, is the largest ski area in the world which is connected solely by ski lifts and slopes.
 It claims to have about 600 km of ski slopes, and there are 120 km for cross-country skiing.
 Here, you will find the French ski resorts of Courchevel, Méribel, Val Thorens, and four other stations.

 Part of the Paradiski ski area, Les Arcs is the second largest ski resort in the world.
 Les Arcs is accessible from Geneva and Lyon Airport and also via Eurostar to Bourg St Maurice.

 You are going to love this ski resort in France, which comprises five sites ranging from 1,600 to 2,000 meters and has 262 runs.
 It caters to every level of skier from first-timers and children to enthusiasts.